 Will I hear from the Fulton before the first day?

 A staff person rarely contacts a student before the first day.
-Students and families should visit our policies page for answers to questions about where to go, what to expect and what to bring to class!
-All students under the age 18 should complete the Student Information Form found on our policies page.
+Students and families should visit the appropriate policies page, in the red box to the right of this screen, for answers to questions about where to go, what to expect and what to bring to class!
+All students under the age 18 should complete the Student Information Form before the first session.
 Parent/guardian(s) should stay for the first 15-minutes of class where the teaching artist will share further information about the class and our expectations.

 Are there payment options?